 A major driver of success on the genetics front is the advent of next-generation sequencing—highthroughput methods of genetic sequencing that have revolutionized the search for the genetic underpinnings of diseases and disorders.
 Next-generation sequencing has significantly cut the time and costs required to identify genes involved with the epilepsies, as well as other diseases.

-Major collaborative efforts have enabled researchers to efficiently investigate the effects of many risk factors, including genetic ones, among large populations of people affected by
+Major collaborative efforts have enabled researchers to efficiently investigate the effects of many risk factors, including genetic ones, among large populations of people affected by the epilepsies.

 Researchers have taken skin cells from people with Dravet syndrome, turned them into stem cells, and then turned those stem cells into brain cells.
 Electrical activity among the brain cells can be measured, creating a testing ground for studying the disorder.